Translate This Page

 to measure change over time.

-Why Pre/Post evaluation?
+Why Pre / Post evaluation?

-impact of the event.
+show the true impact of the event.

 The “pre” baseline wave serves as a control group to judge